 The birth of Isa al Masih (Jesus Christ – PBUH)

 The prophet Isaiah (PBUH) had foretold the unique prophecy (explained fully here) that

 The virgin will conceive and give birth to a son, and will call him Immanuel.
 (Isaiah 7:14)

-Now the archangel Jibril had announced his coming birth to Mary, even as she remained a virgin woman – in direct fulfillment of this prophecy given so long ago.
+Now the archangel Jibril had announced his coming birth to Mary, even as she remained a virgin woman.
+This was in direct fulfilment of this prophecy given so long ago.
 This is how the Injil (Gospel) records the birth of Isa al Masih (Jesus – PBUH).

 4 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 5 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 6 While they were there, the time came for the baby to be born, 7 and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them.